 Here are some images to help you understand the lie of a baby in relation to the pelvis.

 In a Transverse Lie (right) the baby is lying sideways.
 The head is on one of the mother’s sides and the bottom is on the other.
 For instance, a transverse baby might have his head on mother's left and the bottom on her right.
 Hands and feet may be kicking and waving towards her cervix (in the lower part of the uterus).
 Another transverse baby may have the head on the right and kick towards the front, etc.

 The baby on the left is in an ideal position - left occiput transverse.
+The head, not the body, is transverse.
 The head is down, facing the mother's hip.
 Both the head down (cephalic) and head up (breech) babies are in a "vertical lie" (up and down).

 Techniques to correct a transverse lie

 Please check with your primary care provider, birth care providers, to see if there is any medical reason for you not to be upside down for the inversions (risk of stroke because your blood pressure is so high, etc.)

 Things a healthy woman can do for her self to help a transverse, oblique, or breech baby flip (see more in About Breech):

 • Use the Forward-leaning Inversion off the couch, as shown in the video, for 30 seconds, 2-3 x a day,

 • the Breech Tilt for 5-10 minutes, 2-3 times a day.
 (The two inversions accomplish two different things, so doing both may be important.)

 • Stand on your head in a pool of warm water, such as a backyard swimming pool or a therapeutic pool at a hospital or rehabilitation center.
 Some hotels will let you join a swimmer’s club.